Shipley Institute of Living Scale- Second Edition (Shipley-2)

 Provides a brief, robust measure of crystallized and fluid cognitive ability

 Since its original publication in 1940, the Shipley Institute of Living Scale has been widely used to assess cognitive ability and impairment.
-Revised and restandardized, with updated norms and expanded age range, a nonverbal Block Patterns Scale and unlimited-use computer scoring.
-Brief, and easily administered to individuals or groups, it is well-suited to educational clinical, rehabilitation, geriatric, neuropsychological, forensic and human resource applications.
+Revised and restandardized, with updated norms and expanded age range, and a nonverbal Block Patterns Scale.
+Brief and easily administered to individuals or groups, it is well-suited to educational, clinical, rehabilitation, geriatric, neuropsychological, forensic, and human resource applications.

 A Brief Measure of Crystallized and Fluid Abilities

 The Shipley-2 measures Crystallized Ability through a 40-item Vocabulary Scale.
-Each item requires the respondent to match the target word to one of four choices, that is closest in meaning.
+Each item requires the respondent to match the target word to one of four choices, which is closest in meaning.

 To assess Fluid Ability, the Shipley-2 offers two options.
 The Abstraction Scale presents 25 sequence-completion items.
 The new Block Patterns Scale includes 12 multiple-choice items, based on the well-known Kohs Cube designs.

-The test produces standard scores for the scales administered, as well as percentiles, age- equivalents and confidence intervals.
-It also provides a Composite score, formed by combining the Vocabulary score with either the Abstraction Score of the Block Patterns score.
+The test produces standard scores for the scales administered, as well as percentiles, age-equivalents, and confidence intervals.
+It also provides a Composite score, formed by combining the Vocabulary score with either the Abstraction Score or the Block Patterns score.
 In addition, the Shipley-2 provides a useful Impairment Index.
-Calculated only for adults, it represents the discrepance between Vocabulary and Abstract Thinking.
+Calculated only for adults, it represents the discrepancy between Vocabulary and Abstract Thinking.

 Composite A Composite B